zrmacc/Practical-Equivalence/PracticalEquiDesign/README.md

 # Practical Equivalence Design

 Zachary McCaw <br>
-Updated: 2021-11-02
+Updated: 2021-12-04

 ### Description

-This package performs sample size estimation for designing a practical equivalence trial.
+This package performs sample size estimation for designing a practical equivalence trial with a time to event endpoint.
 The sample size calculation is based on a Weibull distribution for the time to event in each treatment arm.
 The Weibull distribution is parameterized in terms of the shape parameter $\alpha$ and the rate parameter $\lambda$:

 $$
 f(t) = \alpha\lambda (\lambda t)^{\alpha - 1}e^{-(\lambda t)^{\alpha}}.